Choosing an Estimator#

 |SVR||High||Handles high dimensional data||Difficult to tune, Not suitable for large datasets|

-Clusterers can be rated by their ability to represent an outer hull surrounding the samples in the cluster.
-Simple centroid-based models such as K Means establish a uniform hypersphere around the clusters.
-More flexible clusterers such as Gaussian Mixture can better conform to the outer shape of the cluster by allowing the surface of the hull to be irregular and bumpy.
-The tradeoff for flexibility typically results in more model parameters and with it increased computational complexity.
+Clusterers express flexibility by their ability to represent an outer hull surrounding the samples in a cluster.
+Hard clustering algorithms such as K Means establish a uniform hypersphere around the clusters.
+This is great for clusters that are linearly separable, however, breaks down when clusters become more interspersed.
+More flexible models such as DBSCAN can better conform to the shape of the cluster by allowing the surface of the hull to be irregular and bumpy.

 |DBSCAN||High||Finds arbitrarily-shaped clusters, Quasi-anomaly detector||Cannot be trained, Slower inference|